 - Each rule has a description that helps you understand why you should fix your code and how to fix it.

-- The Dept metric helps you focus on the parts of your code that need the most attention, and about how many times you'll need to fix all violated rules.
+- The Debt metric helps you focus on the parts of your code that need the most attention, and estimates how long it would take to fix all violated rules.

-- Thanks to the baseline, you can detect breaking changes between two versions.
-I think library authors will like this functionality 😃
+- Thanks to the baseline, you can also detect breaking changes between two versions.
+Library authors will especially appreciate this feature.

 - Queries run fast.
-In a few milliseconds or maybe a few seconds on large projects, all the rules are evaluated.
-It's important because if it takes too long, you won't use NDepend daily, and your code can drift over time.
+Rules are evaluated in milliseconds, or a few seconds on large projects.
+This matters because if analysis takes too long, you will stop using NDepend daily and your code quality can drift over time.

 - Great documentation